BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_3_Setting_Up_Your_Wallet.md

 ## Create an Address

 The next thing you need to do is create an address for receiving payments.
 This is done with the `bitcoin-cli getnewaddress` command.
 Remember that if you want more information on this command, you should type `bitcoin-cli help getnewaddress`.
 There are a variety of types of addresses, due to Bitcoin's evolution over the years. [§3.5](03_5_Understanding_the_Address.md) covers them all.
-For now, though we're just going to create an address of the default type, which is Bech32.
+For now, though we're just going to create an address of the default type, which is a Bech32 P2WPKH address.

 ```
 $ bitcoin-cli getnewaddress